glamod/marine-user-guide2/docs/source/index.rst

 ============

 This project contains the necessary code to produce the data summaries that are included in the Marine User Guide.
-These help to document the status of the marine in situ data in the CDS after every new data release.
+These help document the status of the marine in situ data in the CDS after every new data release.

 The marine data available in the CDS is the result of a series of data releases that are stored in the marine data file system in different directories.
 This